flyingf15h/LED-Acrylic-Panel/README.md

 # Description (the 3 Ws)
 Acrylic glass panels backlit with LED strips and Arlecchino and Furina (Genshin Impact characters) back to back on the panels.
-2 modes, rainbow RGB wave on the lamp from left to right spanning both pannels and individually setting the panel colors with a shimmer effect.
+2 modes, rainbow RGB wave on the lamp from left to right spanning both panels and individually setting the panel colors with a shimmer effect.

 &emsp; &emsp; &emsp; &emsp; &emsp; Arlecchino  &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;&emsp;  Furina